Super Typhoon Chanthu makes landfall in the Philippines before tracking toward Taiwan - KRDO

 Chanthu, known as Kiko in the Philippines, was one of the strongest storms this year, with sustained winds of 260 kph (160 mph) before landfall — equivalent in strength to a Category 5 Atlantic hurricane at its peak.

-It is expected to move toward nearby Taiwan later on Saturday, with authorities issuing sea and land warnings for southern Pingtung and Taitung County.
+The storm is expected to move toward Taiwan later on Saturday, with authorities now expanding land and sea warnings to the entire main island, after originally only issuing them to southern Pingtung and Taitung County.

 Chanthu made landfall over the Batanes islands about 8:30 a.m. local time, according to the Philippine weather bureau PAGASA.
 It issued a Signal 4 warning for the Batanes area, which denotes “very destructive typhoon-force winds.”